SarahAllenReed/truckstopcoffee/content/post/misc_listen.md

 **The Mars Volta** - Octahedron
 **The Mars Volta** - The Bedlam In Goliath

+*Note: now that I'm settled into the new place, I decided to start keeping track of physical releases as well since I have my stereo finally set up.
+This will hopefully be a trend on the list that continues from here--although it's going to depend on me remembering to keep track of it physically so all bets are off.*

 Physical releases:

 **Frank Sinatra & Antonio Carlos Jobim** - Francis Albert Sinatra & Antonio Carlos Jobim